Guidelines to paper invoices in Asia, Africa & Latin America

-If you have an agreed exception that allows you to submit paper invoices, you must ensure that your invoice is compliant with our general guidelines, and all country specific requirements.
+If you have an agreed exception which allows you to submit paper invoices, you must ensure that your invoice is compliant with our general guidelines, and all country specific requirements.
 A clear and complete invoice will help avoid inefficiencies and ensure timely payments.

 Any invoice not complying with requirements will be returned to suppliers, who will need to cancel the non-compliant invoice and issue a new invoice.
 This will reset the payment due date.

 Please refer to this sample invoice (PDF | 2MB) and the following guidelines, to ensure that your invoice contains all relevant information required for processing.
-Please note, this invoice is for most countries, but there are exceptions which are also listed below.
+Please note, this invoice is for most countries but there are exceptions which are also listed below.

 Invoicing guidelines and country specifications